percolate/sdic/README.md

 1. A `servers.ini` file, which contains the Database URL/s (see`examples` folder)

-2. A sub-folder, which contains the actual queries in a `.sql` file format.
+1. A sub-folder, which contains the actual queries in a `.sql` file format

 ## Usage